 The Explainer is where we explain an aspect of Chinese life.
 Simple.
 So now you know.

-As Chicago police tried to break up a peaceful rally on May 4 to support workers striking for an eight-hour day, a dynamite bomb was thrown into their ranks.
+On May 4, 1886, Chicago police were trying to break up a rally in support of workers striking for an eight-hour day when a dynamite bomb was thrown into their ranks.
 The explosion and ensuing gunfire killed seven police officers and at least four civilians, while scores more were injured.

-The miscarriage of justice was a boon for the labor movement, however.
+The miscarriage of justice was a boon for the labor movement.
 The Knights of Labor doubled their membership within a year, and the struggle for a shorter working day was renewed on a national level.

 In 1889, the Second International convened in Paris and declared May 1 International Workers' Day to commemorate the ‘Haymarket Martyrs,’ and took the eight-hour-day campaign worldwide.